ZouYang0831/Prove-Me-Wrong/README.md

 <img src="images/leaderboard.png" alt="Leaderboard" width="300">

-### 3. Result Page
-- **Post-Challenge Assessment:** After selecting a producer to challenge, players can submit and view the result page.
-- **Score Computation:** Scores are calculated based on product price, production cost, warrant, and deductions from challenges.

 ## Factors

 - **Player Count:** The variable `playerCount` determines the number of players in a game.